umbraco/UmbracoCMSDocs/README.md

 * Create a new folder under **Articles/** using the **topic** you will be covering in your article(s).
 * Create an `index.md` file in the topic folder.
 This will be the landing page for the topic.
 * Add an `images/` folder to the topic, if you plan on using screenshots in the article.
-* Use the name of the sub topic for the files (e.g. `sub-topic.md`) when adding more articles under the same topic.
+* Use the name of the subtopic for the files (e.g. `sub-topic.md`) when adding more articles under the same topic.
 * Write the article(s).
 * [Create a PR from your fork](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) on this repository.

-We strive to answer each PR within 48 hours during week days, not including holidays.
+We strive to answer each PR within 48 hours during weekdays, not including holidays.

 ### Write a tutorial